srackham/backbone-localstorage-sync/README.md

 - Converted to a Node compatible module for use by Browserify/Webpack.
 - No dependencies (Backbone or Underscore).
-- The adapter sync to be used on a per Model and per Collection basis.
+- You can specify separate stores for each Model and Collection.

 ## Installing